 - Place the prosciutto wrapped cod fillets over top of the tomato and zucchini mixture.
 Drizzle the remaining ½ tablespoon of olive oil over the cod fillets.

-- Bake for 20 to 25 minutes or until the cod fillets are cooked through, are opaque and flake easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily).
+- Bake for 20 to 25 minutes or until the cod fillets are cooked through, opaque and flake easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily) and the zucchini and tomatoes are tender.
 Cook time can vary, depending on the thickness of the fillets, etc.Note: Since the cod fillets are wrapped in prosciutto, the best way to ensure they are cooked through is to use a digital instant read food thermometer.
 In Canada, it is recommended that the cod fillets reach a minimum internal cooking temperature of 158 degrees Fahrenheit.
-In the United States, it is 145 degrees Fahrenheit.

 - Serve with lemon wedges.
 Enjoy!